Type 31 frigate: Exports

-On 16 September 2021, Babcock announced that it had signed an agreement with PT PAL Indonesia allowing it to design two AH140 derivatives for the Indonesian Navy.
+In September 2021, Babcock signed an agreement with PT PAL Indonesia allowing it to design two AH140 derivatives for the Indonesian Navy.
 The class are known locally as Fregat Merah Putih ("Red-White Frigate").
-The first Red White frigate had its steel cut on 9 December 2022.
+The first Red White frigate had its steel cut in December 2022.
+In January 2026, Indonesia ordered two additional units, bringing the total purchased to four.

-On 4 March 2022, Babcock announced that it won the frigate competition for the Polish Navy.
+In March 2022, Babcock won the frigate competition for the Polish Navy.
 The Polish Armaments Agency selected Babcock's AH140 from three different platform design proposals provided by the PGZ-Miecznik consortium ("miecznik" is Polish for "swordfish").
 In August 2023, the construction of the first in a series of three Project 106 frigates began at PGZ Stocznia Wojenna.

-Following suggestions that the Royal Australian Navy (RAN) might adopt a "two-tier" surface combatant mix pairing the tier one Hobart-class destroyers and Hunter-class frigates with a smaller, less capable, but cheaper class for the RAN, Babcock Australasia reportedly offered the Arrowhead 140 to meet this possible requirement.
-However, the AH140 design was subsequently not selected as a candidate for the project after it was officially announced by the Australian government.
+Following suggestions that the Royal Australian Navy (RAN) might adopt a "two-tier" surface combatant mix pairing the tier one s and s with a smaller, less capable, but cheaper class for the RAN, Babcock Australasia reportedly offered the Arrowhead 140 to meet this possible requirement.
+However, the AH140 design was subsequently not selected as a candidate for the Australian general purpose frigate program after it was officially announced by the Australian government in 2024.
+On 5 August 2025 the RAN selected the Improved Mogami-class frigate.

 In October 2023, Babcock formally began building its bid for the Royal New Zealand Navy (RNZN) and started looking for New Zealand-based small medium enterprises (SMEs) to develop a domestic supply chain.
+On 7 May 2026, the New Zealand Ministry of Defense confirmed that the Type 31 and the improved Mogami were the two contenders to replace the RNZN's s.